-All Other Fees encompasses any services provided by the independent registered public accounting firm other than the services reported in the other above categories.
-There were no such fees paid to Tanner in 2020 or 2019.
+All Other Fees encompass any services provided by the independent registered public accounting firm other than the services reported in the other above categories.
+There were no Other Fees paid to Tanner in 2023 or 2022.

 Pre-Approval Policy

 The Audit Committee's policy is to specifically pre-approve all audit and non-audit services to be rendered by the independent registered public accounting firm.
 Through this policy, the Audit Committee can effectively monitor the cost of services and can ensure that the performance of such services does not impair the registered public accounting firm's independence.